Serb Brings Elderly _ Muslims, Serbs and Croats _ Safely Through War

 ``The worst year was the first one,″ Mucibabic said, ``when we did not know whether we’ll be killed by cold or by daily shelling and sniping.″

 Electricity and gas were lost early in the war, which meant no heat for the four-story nursing home.
 Food and medicine were soon gone, too, and international aid packages were few and far between.

 The isolated, elderly residents made easy targets.
 The war claimed its first victim at the nursing home in the summer of 1992, when a shell hit the front yard and fatally wounded a woman.
 Mucibabic tried to tug her into the building.

-``She was screaming, I was pulling her in, and suddenly her arm detached itself ...
-I will never forget that,″ she says.
+``She was screaming, I was pulling her in, and suddenly her arm detached itself. ...
+I will never forget that,″ she said.

 During the first winter of the war, 20 of Mucibabic’s charges died, victims of shelling and sniping.
 Cold and hunger hastened the deaths of another 143.